OsakaOK/My-portfolio/README.md

 ## NOTED

-This is a project that I followed from tutorial video.
+This is a project that I followed from tutorial video: (https://youtu.be/FTH6Dn3AyIQ?si=Esj4RoPYjIGgVoFS)